pockerman/qubit-notes/README.md

 ## How to

-- <a href="how_to/2025-05-01-serving-ml-models-with-fastapi-ray.md">Serving ML Models With FastAPI & Ray</a>
+- <a href="how_to/2025-05-01-serving-ml-models-with-fastapi-ray.md">Note: Serving ML Models With FastAPI & Ray</a>
 - <a href="how_to/2025-04-29-task-based-parallelism-with-ray.md">Note: Task-based Parallelism With Ray Part 1</a>
 - <a href="how_to/2021-07-15-django-apache.md">Note: Use Django with Apache</a>
 - <a href="how_to/2021-07-29-django-with-docker.md">Note: Django with Docker</a>